ws-garcia/ECPTextStream/docs/api/methods/seekpointer.md

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }
->The next read operation will start in the position specified with the `SeekPointer` method.
+>The next I/O operation will start in the position specified with the `SeekPointer` method.
 {: .text-grey-dk-300 .bg-grey-lt-000 }

 See also